LD4P/arm/modeling_recommendations/materials.md

 > - **Domain**: crm:E55_Type
 > - **Range**: crm:E1_CRM_Entity

-Note that crm:P2_has_type and its inverse are used to type an individual material resource within a taxonomic hierarchy, where the object is a named individual; the range of rdf:type is rdfs:Class.
+Note that crm:P2_has_type and its inverse are used to type an individual material resource within a taxonomic hierarchy, where the object is a named individual, as opposed to rdf:type with range rdfs:Class.

 Named Individuals
 ----------